htc502/ascp/README.md

    sh ascp.sh AccList.txt 1>ascp.out 2>ascp.err

+To summarize, if you want to download publicly available data, you can first download an accession list file and try ascp.sh or write your own ascp.sh; if you are trying to download the controlled Access data(especially the data of dbGap), prefetch seems to be your only choice(although you can download the meta data using aspera connect plugin).
+You get the kart file and feed it to prefetch command.

-one more thing to say is that NCBI sra database and sratool kit are both under extensive change, the procedure mentioned above may be deprecated in the future providing that the database or tools interface is changed substantially.
+One more thing to say is that NCBI sra database and sratool kit are both under extensive change, the procedure mentioned above may be deprecated in the future providing that the database or tools interface is changed substantially.
 But for now, it works well ~_~

 That's it, enjoy!